eventhorizontelescope/kubernetes-examples/eval/README.md

     kubectl get secret # list secret
     kubectl create secret generic <app-key> --from-file service-account.json

+### Method 2b.
+Mounting GCS to Continer with `gcsfuse`

+A simplier method is to use k8s' `lifecycle` to pre-mount the Google Cloud Storage using gcsfuse.
+We provide a sample YAML file "gcs-mount.yaml" for this.

+Please replace `<BUCKET_NAME>` in that file with the proper GCS bucket name, and then run:

+    kubectl apply -f gcs-mount.yaml

+One can then view the GCS bucket inside the container:

+    kubectl exec gcs-mount-<ID> -it -- '/bin/sh'
+    # ls /mnt/eval/
+    index input

-## Step 2.
+## Step 3.
 Setting up and Testing Redis for Work Queue

 On ng-eht-cloud, a redis based work queue is set up.
 You may skip this step if you want to work on data on ng-eht-cloud.